 Leandro is a speaker for ODSC East 2020.
 Be sure to check out his talk, “How to Apply Machine Learning in Your Company Using Design Thinking and Canvas,” there!
+In this talk he discusses how to start a machine learning project in a company.

 We are living in an unpredictable moment in human history, being able to teach computers to “think” and to make decisions.
 It was something only in sci-fi a short time ago.
 Today it is possible to do it with just a few clicks and is almost totally free.